Dubai Property Investment Guide

 The Dubai Land Department (DLD) and Real Estate Regulatory Agency (RERA) have introduced strict escrow regulations to protect investor funds, ensuring payments are only released to developers as construction milestones are met.
 This framework has boosted confidence among international buyers and made off-plan purchasing far more transparent than in earlier market cycles.

-However, investors should balance opportunity with caution.
+However, investors should strike a balance between opportunity and caution.
 Risks such as construction delays, specification changes, or market fluctuations can affect the short-term value of an off-plan property.
 Due diligence on the developer’s track record, delivery history, and the surrounding market dynamics is essential.
 For those prepared to hold through completion, the potential upside can be significant, both through capital appreciation upon handover and through entry into high-demand rental markets with brand-new, modern assets.
 We recommend using a reputable property deal sourcer to assist in this area.

-Prospect for Property Investors in Dubai
+Prospect for Property Investors in the UAE

 Typical Yields by Area

-Jumeirah Village Circle (JVC)8–9%Strong rental demand; new stock
+| Jumeirah Village Circle (JVC) | 8–9% | Strong rental demand; new stock |

-Dubai Marina6–7%Premium waterfront; yield slightly lower
+| Dubai Marina | 6–7% | Premium waterfront; yield slightly lower |

-Value corridors (DSO / DIP)6–8%Family-oriented, lower cost per sq ft
+| Value corridors (DSO / DIP) | 6–8% | Family-oriented, lower cost per sq ft |

 Note: These are gross yields.
 Net yields (after service charges, agency fees, insurance, void periods) will typically be about 1–2 percentage points lower.